Skip to content

 • align="global": Aggregate on the full timeline without day partitioning.

-• Parameter recommendation: always use symbols. run_backtest/run_warm_start no longer accept symbol.
+• Parameter recommendation: always use symbols. run_backtest/run_from_checkpoint no longer accept symbol.

-• Migration status: symbol has been removed from run_backtest/run_warm_start; migrate all calls to symbols.
+• Migration status: symbol has been removed from run_backtest/run_from_checkpoint; migrate all calls to symbols.

 Compatibility & Migration Notes: